data-forge/data-forge-js/README.md

 	var df2 = df1.setIndex("Col3");
 	var df3 = df2.dropColumn("Col3");

-Here *df1*, *df2* and *df3* are separate data frames with the results of the previous operations applied.
-These data frames are all immutable and cannot be changed.
-Any function that transforms a data frame returns a new and independent data frame.
-This is great, but may require some getting used to!
+Here *df1*, *df2* and *df3* are separate data-frames with the results of the previous operations applied.
+These data-frames are all immutable and cannot be changed.
+Any function that transforms a data-frame returns a new and independent data frame.
+If you are not used to this sort of thing, it may require some getting used to!

+# Lazy Evaluation

+todo:
+Lazy evaluation in Data-Forge is implemented through *iterators*.

+todo: move the examples of manually iteration here.
+todo: how do we get an iterator.
+todo: there are constraints on what the iterators can return.

+A data-frame can be created from an iterable:

+	var df = new dataForge.DataFrame({ rows: someIterable});

+The optional index, can also be an iterable:

+	var df = new dataForge.DataFrame({
+		rows: someIterable,
+		index: someOtherIterable
+	});

+A series can also be created from iterables:

+	var series = new dataForge.Series({
+		rows: someIterable,
+		index: someOtherIterable
+	});

+todo: show how lazy evaluation makes it possible to work with very large files.

 # Data exploration and visualization

-In order to understand the data we are working with we must explore it, understand the data types involved and composition of the values.
+In order to understand the data we are working with we must explore it, understand the data types involved and the composition of the values.

 ## Console output

-Data frame, index and series all provide a `toString` function that can be used to dump data to the console in a readable format.
+Data-frame, index and series all provide a `toString` function that can be used to dump data to the console in a readable format.

 Use the LINQ functions `skip` and `take` to preview a subset of the data (more on LINQ functions soon):